-- 7.12.1 All provider agencies registered with the Care Quality Commission are required to have a complaints procedure in place. - 7.12.2 Where a complaint is received by the authority which is in part about Adult Social Care and in part about an agency: - The local authority will ask the complainant if they wish details of the provider element of the complaint to be passed to the agency to which it relates.
-If the complainant agrees the appropriate part of the complaint will be forwarded to the agency concerned.

-• The local authority and the agency commissioned to provide the service will co-operate to ensure the complainant receives a single coordinated response to all of the issues.

-We will aim to respond to the complaint in line with the time-frames detailed above in Sections 7.1 to 7.8.

-- 7.12.3 Where a complaint is wholly about provider matters, the local authority will ask the complainant for consent for details of the complaint to be passed to the relevant agency.
+- 7.11.1 According to the Regulations complaints should be responded to in less than6 months.
+Unless all parties have previously agreed an extension the complainant will be notified of the reasons for the delay. - 7.12 Complaints about Service Providers - 7.12.1 All service providers are required to have a complaints procedure in place. - 7.12.2 Where a complaint is received by the authority which is in part about Public Health and in part about an agency: - The local authority will ask the complainant if they wish details of the provider element of the complaint to be passed to the agency to which it relates.
+If the complainant agrees the appropriate part of the complaint will be forwarded to the agency concerned. - The local authority and the agency commissioned to provide the service will cooperate to ensure the complainant receives a single coordinated response to all of the issues. - We will aim to respond to the complaint in line with the time-frames detailed above in Sections 7.1 to 7.8. - 7.12.3 Where a complaint is wholly about provider matters, the local authority will ask the complainant for consent for details of the complaint to be passed to the relevant agency.
 If the complainant agrees the local authority will forward the complaint to the agency concerned and notify the complainant accordingly. - 7.12.4 If the complainant does not wish the provider element to be forwarded to the agency (as outlined in 7.12.2) the local authority may consider and respond to the complaint as a whole.
-However, consent should be sought from the complainant to discuss the complaint with the agency and the complainant should be made aware of the limits of an investigation if information cannot be shared. - 7.12.5 Complaints that relate to commissioned services must be recorded and shared with the Contracts Compliance Team who will monitor the quality and timeliness of responses provided by service providers.
+However, consent should be sought from the complainant to discuss the complaint with the agency - 7.12.5 and the complainant should be made aware of the limits of an investigation if information cannot be shared. - 7.12.6 Complaints that relate to commissioned services must be recorded and shared with the Contracts Compliance Team who will monitor the quality and timeliness of responses provided by service providers.